 Prerequisite: COMA 1302 and junior classification.

 COMA 4324 (3-3-0) Pedagogy of Speech CommunicationSuccess in learning is dependent on the quality of communication in the classroom environment.
 The course will provide students with strategies for teaching communication skills and content in a variety of classroom environments.
 Students will develop strategies to improve content instruction, group interactions, interpersonal relationships, and incorporate technology in a classroom context.
 Fall.

 COMA 4327 (3-3-0) Color and CompositionColor and Composition is a painting course that explores the potentials of painting in acrylics with emphasis on color, composition, expression, and technique as it relates to poster painting as it has been manifested over the past two centuries.
 The techniques of German 'plakatstil" or hard-edged "poster style" causes each student to break down the compositional surface of a painting so that eye flow is deliberate.
-The rule of thirds, balance, and visual hierarchy are also addressed. $35 lab fee.
+The rule of thirds, balance, and visual hierarchy are also addressed. $40 lab fee.
 Summer.

 COMA 4328 (3-3-3) Illustration IStudents in this course are introduced to the methods of illustration, old and new, through a limited survey of the history of American Illustration.
 Each student is required to choose an abridged classic manuscript supplied by the instructor and a total of three major illustrations must be completed for that story.
 A research notebook compiling the students’ favorite illustrators will also be completed.
 Spring, even-numbered years.

-Prerequisite: ART 1302 and ART 2303 or Graphic Design Major
+Prerequisite: ART 1302 Design II and ART 2303 Drawing II or Graphic Design Major

 COMA 4329 (3-3-3) Illustration IIStudents in this course will continue to develop the style and formulaic approach explored in Illustration I. Traditional and digital methods of illustration are all options for this course.
 Various forms of illustration, including black and white, editorial, and children’s book will be explored.
 For digital illustration, Adobe Illustrator and/or Photoshop will be utilized.
 A research notebook compiling the student’s favorite illustrators will also be completed.

 Spring, even-numbered years.